chit-uob/uob-sn-2023-peq2/README.md

 ![1](http://github.com/chit-uob/uob-sn-2023-peq2/blob/main/img/1.png?raw=true)
 It is possible to attack this protocol by using a replay attack, since for the same payment message, it will be signed with the same signature, and the encrypted message will be the same.
 Therefore, after the first protocol run.
 C can intercept the message from B to A, and replace the second part of the message with the intercepted message from the first protocol run.

 The questions specify different protocol runs produce different payment messages.
-So if A checks that the payment message must be different everytime, then an replay attack doesn't work.
+So if A checks that the payment message must be different everytime, then a replay attack wouldn't work.

 ### d)
 ![2](http://github.com/chit-uob/uob-sn-2023-peq2/blob/main/img/2.png?raw=true)